 While there has not been a study done on the exact size of the global car wash industry, we have compiled estimations for the following markets:

 |Type of Location||Europe (EU)||Australia|

 |In-Bay Automatic / Roll-over||50,000||1,600|

 In the mature markets of North America and Europe, consumers are increasingly preferring to have their cars washed for them versus doing it themselves.
-In the United States, the percentage of drivers that report most frequently washing their vehicle at a professional car wash has increased from approximately 48% in 1994 to more than 77% in 2019.
+In the United States, the percentage of drivers that report most frequently washing their vehicle at a professional car wash has increased from approximately 48% in 1994 to nearly 80% today.